 - The primary node itself being slow

 In a replicated set, the primary node keeps the most up-to-date data.
 Via replication, that data is being replicated to the secondary nodes as changes are made to the primary.
 However, the assigned node status may change.
 This process is called flapping.
 In a stable system, it should only happen due to known reasons, such as maintenance.
-Therefore, if you see any flapping it is important to understand why it happened, as it could have been due to hardware or a network issue.
+Therefore, if you see any flapping, it is important to understand why it happened, as it could have been due to a hardware or a network issue.

 In a database, locking occurs when a transaction prevents a database entity from being modified or read until the current transaction is finished.
 In MongoDB, locking is executed at the document level to avoid conflict between concurrent transactions.
 When it comes to a specific metric, locking percentage is the one that is being monitored most commonly.
 A high locking percentage can degrade the overall database performance which can cause flapping.

 It is one of the most obvious, but it's still one of the most important database metrics.
 If a database utilizes all disk space on the host, the server comes to an abrupt halt.
 For this metric, it is crucial to proactively monitor data and log file sizes to prevent potential failures.